Discover the fascinating Land of the Rising Sun at the Formula 1 Japanese Grand Prix 2024. The best things to see and do near Suzuka Circuit.

-Things to do in Nagoya
+Things to Do in Nagoya

-The Aichi Prefecture is known for its unagi (freshwater eel), so it’s no wonder that Nagoya’s traditional meal – known as hitsumubushi – is a bowl of rice with slices of grilled eel.
+- Try Hitsumabushi: The Aichi Prefecture is known for its unagi (freshwater eel), so it’s no wonder that Nagoya’s traditional meal – known as hitsumubushi – is a bowl of rice with slices of grilled eel.
 Some of the best hitsumubushi can be found at Atsuta Horaiken – it is about a 7-minute walk away from the Tenma-Cho Station on the Meijo Line.
 Expect to pay around $10-15 USD for a serving.

-Things to do in Osaka
+Things to Do in Osaka

 Osaka is a ‘rough and tumble’ city that is often ignored by foreign visitors.
-While it may not have as much charming architecture as Tokyo or the natural beauty of other Japanese cities, there some places you should see and things to do in Osaka, here’s our recommendations.
+While it may not have as much charming architecture as Tokyo or the natural beauty of other Japanese cities, there are some places you should see and things to do in Osaka, here’s our recommendations.
 (For more advice on things to do in Osaka, check Japan Guide and Osaka Info.)

-Take an elevator to the 39th Floor of the Umeda Sky Building to enjoy a panoramic birds-eye view of Osaka city.
+- Visit the Floating Garden Observatory: Take an elevator to the 39th Floor of the Umeda Sky Building to enjoy a panoramic birds-eye view of Osaka city.
 Suspended 167 meters from the ground, a floating garden observatory lies between the two towers of the Sky Building.
 It is open during the day, but many opt to enjoy the night-time view of the city.
 There’s a small fee of approximately US$6 to enter the floating garden.

-Pay a visit to the majestic whale sharks at Osaka Aquarium Kaiyukan, one of the world’s largest public aquariums.
+- Osaka Aquarium: Pay a visit to the majestic whale sharks at Osaka Aquarium Kaiyukan, one of the world’s largest public aquariums.
 Situated in Tempozan Harbor Village, it is one of the more popular attractions in Osaka, up there with Universal Studios Japan.
 Allocate around two hours to walk about the aquarium, which was designed in a way that visitors can feel at home with the sea creatures.

 There is no place quite like Japan – you need to use all your senses to truly experience the country.
 From the neon night scape of its cities to the serene sanctuary of its shrines and gardens, many travelers are mesmerized by this incredible country.
 Here’s a few of our ideas for other things to do in Japan.

-- Packed with neon-lit utopian structures, Tokyo is one of those cities that needs to be seen to be believed.
+Packed with neon-lit utopian structures, Tokyo is one of those cities that needs to be seen to be believed.
 It is a city that continually reinvents itself with outrageous concept cafes and the current pop culture craze, while preserving its shogun traditions such as sumo tournaments and Kabuki performances.

-- For a more subdued holiday, head to Kyoto (pictured above) – a soothing cure to Japan’s bustling capital.
+For a more subdued holiday, head to Kyoto (pictured above) – a soothing cure to Japan’s bustling capital.
 It is lined with ancient temples and shrines, tea ceremony masters, traditional ryokan inns and centuries-old lineage of craftsmen.
 While it prides itself on preserving Japanese traditions, Kyoto is just as modern as Japan with a flourishing technology industry and many universities.